aibrite/jdash-docs/src/client/getting-started.md

 The aim of this article is to get you up and running with Jdash in 5 minutes.

 ### Step 1: Install JDash Client
-Use npm to install Jdash client library.
+Use npm to install Jdash UI package.

 ```no-highlight
 npm install jdash-ui --save